arpol/spa/README.md

-the algorithm implementations were not changed between these two runs, the former contains one failed burstsort run (marked with a `!` in the leftmost column, due to a missing newline at the end of `proteins.100MB`) and only the userspace execution time in seconds; though we will likely ignore the `real` column in `times-11.2._17.22`, as the execution time of our algorithms is more relevant to our analysis than the time the processor spent juggling jobs or reading files.
+the algorithm implementations were not changed between these two runs, the former contains one failed burstsort run (marked with a `!` in the leftmost column, due to a missing newline at the end of `proteins.100MB`) and only the userspace execution time; though we will likely ignore the `real` column in `times-11.2._17.22`, as the execution time of our algorithms is more relevant to our analysis than the time the processor spent juggling jobs or reading files.
+The times documented in the files are in seconds.

 The [pypy](http://pypy.org) just-in-time compiler was used for running the tests as it performed nearly an order of magnitude better on larger